lebeeas/Dots/README.md

 ### Put it together →

-- Drop magnets into their slots. **Orientation doesn’t matter on the first half**; on the second, make sure the “flat” sides meet so the hidden-magnet faces nest together.
+- The magnets should be inserted into their designated slots.
+For the first half, there’s **no need to check their orientation**, but for the second half, you’ll need to make sure the two parts, and therefore the magnets, connect via the “flat” side, meaning the side where the magnets aren’t visible.
+Also, the two halves must align with the lace holes facing opposite sides.
 A dab of **glue** keeps them from shifting.
 - Place the nut in the hex slot, insert the washer and the screw from the opposite side, and tighten (no need to crank it down hard).
 - You should now have these two finished halves: